peholmst/vaadin4spring/extensions/security/README.md

 **Drawbacks:**

-- You cannot use web socket based push, since it will bypass the Spring Security filter chain
 - You have to do some configuring to get everything up and running
+- If you have a very customized Spring Security configuration, you might have to ditch the ```@EnableVaadinSharedSecurity``` configuration and set everything up manually.

 ### Quick set-up instructions

 - Add the ```@EnableVaadinSharedSecurity``` annotation to your ```WebSecurityConfigurerAdapter``` class.
 - Disable CSRF-protection in either Spring or Vaadin.
 If you have both turned on, your application will not work.
+- Make the following objects available as managed Spring beans (if you are going to use any of them in your application):
+  - ```AuthenticationManager``` for authentication.
+  - ```AccessDecisionManager``` for authorization
+  - ```RememberMeServices``` if you want to support Remember Me authentication.
+Also remember to plug this instance into Spring Security when configuring ```HttpSecurity```.
+  - ```SessionAuthenticationStrategy``` if you want to use session authentication.
+Also remember to plug this instance into Spring Security when configuring ```HttpSecurity```.
 - Configure request authorization, login and logout URLs, etc.
+- Add a ```VaadinSessionClosingLogoutHandler``` as a Spring logout handler.
-- If you are using Spring Boot and plan to use a Vaadin UI for the login screen, you need to permit access to ```/vaadinServlet/UIDL/**``` and ```/vaadinServlet/HEARTBEAT/**```.
-You also need to configure a ```LoginUrlAuthenticationEntryPoint``` that redirects to your login UI, and define a ```VaadinAuthenticationSuccessHandler``` bean that redirects the user away from the login page after successful authentication.
+- If you are using Spring Boot *and* plan to use a Vaadin UI for the login screen, you need to permit access to ```/vaadinServlet/UIDL/**``` and ```/vaadinServlet/HEARTBEAT/**```.
+You also need to configure a ```LoginUrlAuthenticationEntryPoint``` that redirects to your login UI.
-  Please check the sample application for an example.
+  - By default, you will be redirected to ```/``` after a successful login.
+If you want to change this, you need to declare another ```VaadinAuthenticationSuccessHandler``` bean using the constant ```VaadinSharedSecurityConfiguration.VAADIN_AUTHENTICATION_SUCCESS_HANDLER_BEAN``` as the bean name.
+  - Login errors should be handled in your login UI.
+They will be thrown as exceptions when you invoke the login method of ```VaadinSharedSecurity``` and can be caught and displayed to the user.
+- You can use web socket based push for your main Vaadin UI as soon as the user has been authenticated.
+This means that if you want to use a
+  Vaadin UI for your login screen, that UI must not use web socket based push.
 - Finally, you might want to ignore Spring Security completely for the Vaadin static resources, i.e. ```/VAADIN/**```.

 ## Managed Security